SaraMo14/MasterThesis/README.md

 - `pgeon/`: This folder contains a tailored version of the **_pgeon_** Python package, which provides explanations for opaque agents using Policy Graphs.
 - `generate_pg.py`: Script for generating a Policy Graph from an agent.
 - `test_pg.py`: Script for testing the performance of the Policy Graph.
+- `data_analysis.ipynb`: Jupyter notebook for data analysis of the nuScenes dataset.

 ## Installation